 my mixer broke down while making the chutney, so it was not finely ground as i wanted it to be. nevertheless the chutney was delicious.

-coriander coconut chutney recipe details below:
+coriander coconut chutney recipe below:

 - ¾ tightly packed coriander leaves/dhania patta